AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/data-driven-cs.md

 ![Exportdata Menu](../images/dd-exportdata-menu.png)

-We can see these two files are presented in `/bin/debug/.net6.0-windows` folder along with other files related to the test solution.
+We can see these two files are presents in `/bin/debug/.net6.0-windows` folder along with other files related to the test solution.

 > When using different version of .NET Framework, the name of the folder may vary.